johnfosborneiii/mongodb-docker-k8s/README.md

 ## How does it work?

-### Service 'mongodb'
+### Service

 This resource defines a [headless service](http://kubernetes.io/v1.0/docs/user-guide/services.html#headless-services) that serves as an entry point to the replica set.
-The service endpoints are the pods created by the 'mongodb' DeploymentConfig.
+The service endpoints are the pods created by the `mongodb` DeploymentConfig.

 A headless service allows using DNS queries to discover other MongoDB endpoints from inside the container, by querying the service name (e.g.: `dig mongodb A +short +search`).

-### DeploymentConfig 'mongodb'
+### DeploymentConfig

 This resource defines a [deployment configuration](https://docs.openshift.org/latest/architecture/core_concepts/deployments.html#deployments-and-deployment-configurations) to manage replica set members.
 Each member starts the MongoDB server without replication data.
-Once it is ready, it advertises itself to the current [Replica Set Primary](https://docs.mongodb.com/manual/core/replica-set-primary/#replica-set-primary), which will then add it to the replica set.
+Once it is ready, it advertises itself to the current replica set [PRIMARY](https://docs.mongodb.com/manual/core/replica-set-primary/#replica-set-primary), which will then add it to the replica set.
 When a member pod is destroyed, it is automatically removed from the replica set.